 Curry udon is one of those heartwarming dishes that feels especially satisfying when enjoyed in Japan, particularly in those small, cozy eateries that seem tucked away from the bustling city streets.
 There’s something special about walking into a hole-in-the-wall shop, where you’re often greeted by the delicious aroma of curry and udon noodles simmering.

-The dish itself is simple yet comforting—a bowl of thick, chewy udon noodles nestled in a rich, savory curry broth that’s seasoned with Japanese curry roux.
-Japanese curry is mild, slightly sweet, and hearty, so it perfectly coats the udon noodles, creating a harmony of flavors and textures.
+The dish itself is simple yet comforting – a bowl of thick, chewy udon noodles nestled in a rich, savory curry broth that’s seasoned with Japanese curry roux.
+Japanese curry is mild, slightly sweet, and hearty, so it perfectly coats the udon noodles.

-Each shop often has its unique twist on the dish, whether it’s the specific blend of curry spices, the thickness of the broth, or additional toppings like green onions, thinly sliced beef, or a sprinkle of togarashi (Japanese chili flakes) for a hint of heat.
+Each shop often has its unique twist on the dish, whether it’s the specific blend of curry spices, the thickness of the broth, or additional toppings like green onions, thinly sliced beef, or a sprinkle of togarashi (Japanese chili flakes).

 How to Make Dashi: Japanese Cooking Stock